annicamclean/markdown-notes/CSC 462 - SYSTEM PROGRAMMING/Ch 8 - Study Guide.md

 ### Deadlock with Mutex in Pthreads

 -   Deadlock can occur when two threads (T1 and T2) attempt to lock multiple ________ in an ________ order, leading to a situation where each thread is waiting for the other to release a ________.
--   Example code for T1 and T2 illustrates this scenario, where T1 locks first_mutex and then second_mutex, while T2 does the opposite, creating a circular wait situation.

 ### Deadlock with Semaphores

--   Similar to mutexes, deadlocks can occur with semaphores when two threads (T1 and T2) attempt to acquire two semaphores (S1 and S2) in a conflicting order.
+-   Similar to mutexes, deadlocks can occur with when two threads (T1 and T2) attempt to acquire two semaphores (S1 and S2) in a conflicting order.
 -   The wait operations on semaphores can lead to a situation where both threads are waiting indefinitely for each other to release the semaphores.

 ## Deadlock Characterization